 2. Overhand Shuffle

 The second way to shuffle tarot cards is the overhand shuffle.
-This is the way I shuffle because I’m not currently reading reversals (upside-down cards) and the overhand shuffle keeps all the cards going the same way.
+This is the way I shuffle because I’m not currently reading reversals.
+The overhand shuffle keeps all the cards going the same way.
+It’s a great way to shuffle a tarot deck for beginners for that same reason.

 To do the overhand shuffle, you hold the deck in your non-dominant hand.
 With your dominant hand, you cut from the back of the deck and drop a few cards at a time onto the front of the deck.
 You randomly bring cards from the back of the deck to the front over and over again until you feel that the cards have been shuffled thoroughly.